- Reference Number: HEY-958/2017

 - Departments: Ophthalmology Department

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about minor eye lid surgery.
 Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is minor eye lid surgery?

 Your surgery will be carried out under local anaesthetic, which will numb the area around the eye.
 You will not feel any pain, but you will be awake during the procedure.
 Anaesthetic eye drops are put into the affected eye and then an injection of local anaesthetic is put into the skin of the eyelid.
 You may be aware that something is happening to the eyelid, but you should be not experience any pain.

 There are a number of different of eye lid surgeries which can take between 5 to 30 minutes to complete and the time taken for your surgery to be completed is dependent upon the type of eye lid surgery you are undergoing.